Co-curricular (Volunteer) Programs

 To be eligible, students must have completed 48 credit points in a course offered by the Faculty of Medicine, Nursing and Health Sciences.
 Students must be currently enrolled in:

-- the second, third or fourth year of an undergraduate course (except MBBS); or
+- the second, third or fourth year of an undergraduate course (except MBBS & MD); or

 - a postgraduate diploma/certificate/masters course; or

-- the fifth year of the Bachelor of Medicine/Bachelor of Surgery.
+- the fifth year of the MBBS or MD program.

-What do I need to do to undertake a volunteering program?
+What do I need to do to undertake a co-curricular(volunteering) program?

-To participate, students must submit the following at least a month before commencement of the program:
+To participate, students must submit a Co-curricular Application form at least a month before commencement of the program and are responsible for the following:

 Students will be advised in writing of the outcome of their program.